Grand Ideas is a re-gifting project which Rutland & Leicestershire Wildlife Trust ran as a competition.

 Glastonbury and a pint of flat cider

 I remembered watching Sir David Attenborough at Glastonbury Festival last year on tv, with my youngest.
-The acts my youngest most enjoyed were Dave (sadly not Attenborough but the grime artist) and Stormzy (who totally nailed it).
+We really enjoyed Dave (the grime artist and the Attenborough!) and Stormzy (who totally nailed it).
 Stormy & Dave “dropping” plastic were used as the campaign hook, as the Glastonbury 2019 other big news was that they also managed to drop single use plastic.

 Recycling plastic is not the way forward.
 Plastic is not a cost effective material to recycle.
 When it is recycled it is more often than not spun into synthetic fibres.
 Moreover the resulting fabric/textiles will never biodegrade.
 That dodgy fleece is with you forever.

 The design for the campaign was edgy and colourful.
 Street art which aimed to be non-binary.

 The content featured quotes such as Muhammad Ali’s “sting like a butterfly” quote.
 Which speaks of nature and strength of belief.
 These were all designed into social media content.

 Loose hand drawn “innocent-like” illustrations lightened the overall vibe.
 The application form was designed so that it was very simple to fill in.

 Once approved the content was output as direct mail, social media content and as press releases.

 The direct mail was produced as a four page postcard which was printed onto a heavy weight recycled stock to make it “feel” important, whilst the social media content was output through the Wildlife Trust facebook and twitter feeds.

 The leads list was creative.
 Many entries came in.
 They were an interesting set of entrants, with ideas covering subjects such as period poverty, outdoor classrooms, ponds, upgrading recycling schemes and art made from waste materials.